What Is IMAP? All You Need to Know About IMAP Servers

 - Greater flexibility.
 The protocol allows users to access their inboxes from multiple devices and different locations.
 This method is ideal for people who travel very often.

 - The ability to organize email messages on and off the server.
+You have flexibility; you don't need to be in a specific place or on a specific connection to organize messages.

 - Support from email clients.
 Most popular email clients like Outlook support the advanced features of the Internet Message Access Protocol.

 - Mandatory Internet connection.
-You need internet access at all times to search, access and reply to your emails.
+You need Internet access at all times to search, access and reply to your emails.
 Not being able to access your email history when you're offline can be a letdown, interfering with your convenience.

 - Need for more server space.
 You need to preserve more space on your server since everything caches there.
 If you run out of server space, you'll find yourself deleting old emails.
 However, choosing an email provider with sufficient server storage space is a viable solution.

 - More vulnerable to cyberattacks.
 Legacy emails like POP3, IMAP and SMTP are prime targets for black-hat hackers when the email servers get compromised.
-Cybercriminals are leveraging IMAP password-spray attacks, but you can fix this through better configuration, multi-factor authentication mandates and SSL encryption.
+Cybercriminals are leveraging IMAP password attacks, but you can fix this through better configuration, multi-factor authentication mandates and SSL encryption.

 IMAP security concerns